RickWashon/jackknife_tpcf/README.md

-# corrfunc_subbox_jackknife
+# corrfunc_jackknife

-`corrfunc_subbox_jackknife.py` computes the 2-point correlation function (TPCF) and jackknife uncertainties in a periodic simulation box using Corrfunc pair counts.
+`corrfunc_jackknife.py` computes the 2-point correlation function (TPCF) and jackknife uncertainties in a periodic simulation box using Corrfunc pair counts.

 The implementation partitions the box into an `ndiv × ndiv × ndiv` regular grid of subboxes, precomputes subbox-level pair counts once, and then builds leave-one-out (LOO) jackknife samples by subtraction.